zalando/skipper/docs/tutorials/auth.md

 1. OAuth2 client secret for authenticating with the OAuth2 provider.
 1. Cookie encryption secret for encrypting and decrypting token cookies.

-You can load all of theses secrets from separate files, in which case they get automatically reloaded to support secret rotation.
+You can load all of these secrets from separate files, in which case they get automatically reloaded to support secret rotation.
 You can provide the paths to the files containing each secret as follows: